ShavonHarris-Dev/Flashbacks/README.md

 My learning was focused on redux to build a beautiful user interface on the frontend.

 ## Optimizations
-There is MongoDB connection issue that I am addrssing.
+There is MongoDB connection issue that I am addressing.